shysolocup/stews/README.md

 obj.delete(3); // deletes d (you can also just do obj.delete("d"))

-obj.pop(); // deletes one entry at the end of the rego
+obj.pop(); // deletes one entry at the end of the stew

 obj.list(); // [ [ 'a', 1 ], [ 'b', 2 ] ]